solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

     ![The PSQL prompt shows the products update query update was successful.](media/cli_psql_products_update.png "PSQL update product query result")

-2. Run the `SELECT` statement again to verify the `banana` product quantity was updated.
+2. Run the `SELECT` statement again to verify the `banana` product quantity is updated.

     ```sql
     SELECT * FROM products;